 Bach could have envisioned a concert performance of his entire Mass, although this never occurred during his lifetime.
 The organization of his manuscript suggests, however, that he thought parts of it could be used as music in a church service.
 The manuscript is divided into four separate sections, each with its own specified orchestral and choral forces: “Missa” (Kyrie and Gloria) for five-part choir; “Symbolum Nicenum” (Credo) for five-part choir; “Sanctus” for six-part choir; and “Osanna, Benedictus, Agnus Dei et Dona Nobis Pacem” for two four-part choirs.
 The Missa was presented by Bach to the Saxony Elector in Dresden in July of 1733; the performance parts – which exist only for this section of the Mass – suggest that the Missa was performed on that occasion in one of the Dresden churches.
 In most Lutheran churches of the time, the Latin Ordinary had long since been replaced by German equivalents.
 In conservative Leipzig, however, all parts of the Mass were chanted in Latin at one time or another during the year, and polyphonic arrangements of the Kyrie, Gloria and Sanctus would be performed in Latin on various occasions.
 Other parts of the Latin Ordinary would only have been sung polyphonically in a Catholic service, for example at the Dresden Court.

 What can we say about the structure of the Judaized version of Bach’s Mass, which we have presented here as Sara Levy’s Prayer in B minor?
 Is it a unified work?
 Does it preserve the coherent structure of its Latin model?
 Is it suitable for performance, in whole or in part, in the concert hall or synagogue?
 Musically, the Prayer in B minor and the Mass in B minor are identical, except for the fact that here and there, in the vocal parts of the Prayer, in order to accommodate the Hebrew text, it is necessary to modify the phrasing, to tie together two adjacent notes, or to split a note in two; these changes are so obvious that they did not need to be made in the score.
 Thematically, the Prayer parallels the Mass rather closely; Christian ideas and images are replaced by equivalent Jewish ones, or by contrasting Jewish ones that convey a similar affect.
-This can be seen by viewing the texts of the Latin Mass and the Hebrew Prayer side by side (click on Prayer in B minor texts).
+This can be seen by viewing the texts of the Latin Mass and the Hebrew Prayer side by side (click on Text with Mass).

 The Jewish version of the Kyrie still serves as an introductory section; but instead of asking God for mercy, it asks Him to draw near.
 The intimate Christe eleison addresses Christ; the Jewish version addresses God equally intimately as our King.
 The language of praise and supplication in the Gloria is for the most part so similar to what we find in Jewish liturgy, that the transformation into Hebrew is quite natural; it requires small changes, with the elimination of references to the Trinity.
 In the Jewish versions of the Gloria in excelsis and Et in terra pax, the familiar idea of “blessing” replaces the idea of “glory”; and God’s “righteous ones” replace the Christian “men of good will.”
 In the Jewish version of the Domine Deus, the praise of Jesus Christ, the Son, is replaced by the idea of a renewed promise of redemption by God; and the Lamb of God (Agnus Dei) is replaced by God Himself, using the name associated with His compassion (Ădonai, the Lord).
 For the Qui sedes, the supplication of the Son, who sits at the right hand of the Father, is replaced by the direct supplication of God, who hears His people’s prayers.
 And for the Quoniam and Cum Sancto Spiritu, the three persons of the Trinity are replaced by God – the Holy One – and the holiness of His name.